OpenDFM/NeuSym-RAG/documents/database.md

 }
 ```

 - For available data types, please refer to [DuckDB Data Types](https://duckdb.org/docs/sql/data_types/overview).
-Here are some basic types you should prioritize and use for the json field `column_type`:
+Here are some data types you can use in the json field `column_type`:
-    - basic types:
+    - Basic Types:
         - `BOOLEAN`: boolean value, true/false;
         - `INTEGER`: int4;
         - `FLOAT`: float4;